tribula-mel/early_works/dadson/cpc464/README.md

 # Conversion

-This proved to be a very tricky process due to my inexperirence.
+This proved to be a very tricky process due to my inexperience.
 I used following equipment:

 1. Nordmende Monocorder 1560